Strong Bad: Reception

 Strong Bad has been received well by both critics and viewers of the website.
 He is considered one of the most popular characters of the website, and his Strong Bad Email segment is one of the most viewed segments of Homestar Runner.
 In an audio review of Strong Bad and the rest of the Homestar Runner characters, National Public Radio said "There are lots of nasty characters lurking in the shadowy corners of the World Wide Web.
 But Strong Bad is just awful.
 And he's awfully funny, too".
 Peter Wood of National Review Online commented on Strong Bad's personality and his evil-looking appearance.
 He stated: "Strong Bad is probably not the guy you want to move in next door.
 The red and black Wrestlemania mask he wears all the time is a clue.
 As are the boxing gloves, which he keeps on even when he is typing sarcastic e-mails ...
 He is one of the coolest characters on the Internet and the real star of Homestarrunner.com, which may be the most popular homegrown animation in the world."
 He added "Strong Bad also dabbles in other media and, like Professor Cornel West, has even recorded his own rap, 'Everybody to the Limit', which builds on the delightful typographic implosion, 'fhqwhgads'", and also said "The humor likewise combines the innocence of slapstick with sharp satire of American popular culture. ...
 At one point, tired of being asked how he types with boxing gloves on, Strong Bad attaches fake fingers: a shrimp, a lit birthday candle, and an action-figure toy."
-Johnny Dee, a reviewer from The Guardian of the United Kingdom, described the humor of Strong Bad.
+Johnny Dee, a reviewer from The Guardian, described the humor of Strong Bad.
 He wrote: "Like South Park and Modern Toss, Strong Bad isn't exactly beautiful to look at but he's relentlessly funny," and added, "Strong Bad is an animated Mexican wrestler ... and the undoubted star of surreal cartoon site Homestar Runner."